skurmedel/smatter/README.md

 Thus many operations only need two things: the current pixel value and a way to sample neighbours.
 Some operations require data that can't be computed as a function of the pixelvalue and its neighbours, but the final processing step usually can be.
 So smatter should accomodate for this too by meshing well with C.

+The main use case of smatter is writing these kernels.

-# The name
+## The name
-In English, a smatter is a small amount of something.
-In Swedish smatter usually refers to the blare of small things hitting a surface, like rain on a window sill.
-I thought both of these interpretations where apt for the intended application.
+In swedish smatter usually refers to the blare of small things hitting a surface, like rain on a window sill.
+The english interpretation works too :)